karmaniverous/stan-cli/.stan/system/stan.todo.md

 - CI speed
   - Shorten durations/timeouts in the cancellation matrix to reduce wall clock while preserving coverage.

-- Build guard
-  - Add a CI check that fails on new circular dependencies (Rollup/TS plugin or simple analyzer) to prevent regressions.

----

 ## Backlog / follow‑through

 - Snapshot UX